devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/gfm-guide.md

 }
 ```

-*Code Snippet 12: Wisgen API Repository (Futures with Error) [(Faust 2019)](https://github.com/Fasust/wisgen)*
+*Code Snippet 12: Wisgen API Repository (Futures with Error) [\[11\]](https://github.com/Fasust/wisgen)*

 ### Async & Await

 If you have ever worked with Promises or Futures before, you know that this can get really ugly really quickly: callbacks nested in callbacks.
-Luckily Dart supports the *async & await* keywords [(Dart Team 2018)](https://dart.dev/codelabs/async-await), which give us the ability to structure our asynchronous code the same way we would if it was synchronous.
+Luckily Dart supports the *async & await* keywords [\[42\]](https://dart.dev/codelabs/async-await), which give us the ability to structure our asynchronous code the same way we would if it was synchronous.
 Let’s take the same example as in
 Snippet 11:

 ``` dart